 1 Building Your Own AI — Getting Started

-This opening chapter introduces the book’s overall goal: helping you build a private, voice-enabled AI chat application that runs entirely on your Mac.
-The finished app will let you speak into a microphone, transcribe your voice locally, send the text to a local language model, and display a streaming response in a web interface.
-The main tools are macOS Terminal, Homebrew, VS Code, Python, Ollama, MLX Whisper, and Streamlit, with Python chosen because it is practical, beginner-friendly, and well supported by today’s local AI ecosystem.
+This opening chapter introduces the goal of the book: building a private, voice-enabled AI chat application that runs entirely on a Mac.
+The finished app will let you speak into a microphone, transcribe your words locally, send the text to a local large language model, and stream the AI’s response back in a browser-based chat interface.
+The project uses a Mac-first toolchain built around macOS, Terminal, Homebrew, VS Code, Python, Ollama, MLX Whisper, and Streamlit, with Python chosen because it is practical, beginner-friendly, and well supported in the local AI ecosystem.

 Cloud AI (right) sends your prompt across the internet to a hosted inference service, and your data may be stored on the company's servers.
 Local AI (left) keeps the prompt, the model, and the response inside your machine -- no network hop, no external server, no data leaving your control.